 Care was delivered by staff in a patient, friendly and sensitive manner.
 We observed and listened to interactions between people and staff throughout the duration of our inspection.
-We saw numerous examples of positive and caring interactions, including mealtimes, staff supporting people in personal care and staff supporting people to attend outside appointments.
-The home environment was structured to enable people to move freely around, including in the garden.
-Staff worked in an unobtrusive way but always maintained a watchful and caring eye on people in case they required support.
+We saw numerous examples of positive and caring interactions, including supporting people in personal care and staff supporting people to attend outside appointments.
+The home environment was structured to enable people to move freely around and staff worked in an unobtrusive way but always maintained a watchful and caring eye on people in case they required support.